Janie Porter Barrett: Virginia Industrial School for Colored Girls

 Barrett was deeply involved in every aspect of the Industrial School's program.
-She personally managed the parole system by which girls who demonstrated sufficient responsibility were placed in carefully selected foster homes.
+She personally managed the parole system, by which girls who demonstrated sufficient responsibility were placed in carefully selected foster homes.
 These girls also were given jobs and were supported by follow-up services such as ministerial guidance, a newsletter called The Booster and personal letters.
 The school operated on an honor system and did not use corporal punishment.
 A special feature of Barrett's work was that each resident had their own bank account, so that upon discharge each resident had some money to take with them.

 Barrett excelled in her role at the school.
 Her childhood had equipped her to deal with the socially important white women who controlled the trustee board and who were able to influence state legislators to appropriate funds for the school.
 She said: "You know we cannot do the best social welfare work unless, as in this school, the two races undertake it together."
 She was held in such a high regard that she could demand that the future Caucasian employers of her students treated them humanely.

 While the Industrial School was under Barrett's supervision in the early 1920s, the Russell Sage Foundation rated it as one of the five best schools of its kind in the USA.
-At the time its enrolment was about 100.
+At the time, its enrolment was about 100.
 The school became a model of its type, with many successful rehabilitations of young women who were able to find employment and get married after being released.
 The school was known especially for its cultivation of character and morals.

-In 1920 the state of Virginia assumed financial responsibility for the school.
+In 1920, the state of Virginia assumed financial responsibility for the school.
 The state and the Federation shared the supervision of the school until 1942, when it became supervised by the Virginia Department of Welfare and Institutions alone.

 Further achievements

-In 1929 Barrett received the William E. Harmon Award for Distinguished Achievement among Negroes.
-In 1930 she took part in the White House Conference on Child Health and Protection.
+In 1929, Barrett received the William E. Harmon Award for Distinguished Achievement among Negroes.
+In 1930, she took part in the White House Conference on Child Health and Protection.
 She served as the president of the Virginia State Federation of Colored Women's Clubs for twenty-five years.
 She chaired the executive board of the National Association of Colored Women for four years.

+Death and legacy

 Barrett retired in 1940.
 She died in Hampton on August 27, 1948.

-In 1950 Barrett's training school was renamed the Janie Porter Barrett School for Girls.
+In 1950, Barrett's training school was renamed the Janie Porter Barrett School for Girls.
 It became racially integrated in 1965.
 The Virginia Industrial School existed as the Barrett Learning Center until 2005.

+Barrett's image was included in the 1945 painting Women Builders by William H. Johnson as part of his Fighters for Freedom series.